covidclinical/Phase2.1RDeveloperGuide/README.md

 ### Licensing
 Developers and project leads are free to choose their own preferred license.
 The consortium has decided to release much of its own work under the Apache License.

-# TODO: A lot of this material should be scraped out and replicated in a "Site User Guide", and incorporate instructions for running the individual analyses or checkpointed containers